-7 The law of the Lord is perfect, renewing life.

-- The decrees of the Lord are trusty, making the simple wise. - The behests of the Lord are right, rejoicing the heart.The command of the Lord is pure, giving light to the eyes. - The fear of the Lord is clean, it endures forever.The Lord's judgments are true and right altogether. - More precious are they than gold than fine gold in plenty, and sweeter they are than honey, that drops from the comb. - By them is your servant warned; who keeps them has rich reward. - Who can know their flaws?
+- 7 The law of the Lord is perfect, renewing life.The decrees of the Lord are true. - The decrees of the Lord are trusty, making the simple wise. - The behests of the Lord are right, rejoicing the heart.The command of the Lord is pure, giving light to the eyes. - The fear of the Lord is clean, it endures forever.The Lord's judgments are true and right altogether.

+- 10 More precious are they than gold than fine gold in plenty, and sweeter they are than honey, that drops from the comb. - By them is your servant warned; who keeps them has rich reward. - Who can know their flaws?
-Absolve me from those I know not.

-- 13 Keep your servant from wilful sins -

-from falling under their sway:

-then blameless and clear will I be

-from great offense.

-- May the words of my mouth and the thoughts of my heart be pleasing to you, Lord, my rock and redeemer.
+Absolve me from those I know not. - 13 Keep your servant from wilful sins from falling under their sway: then blameless and clear will I be from great offense. - May the words of my mouth and the thoughts of my heart be pleasing to you, LORD, my rock and redeemer.